 To avail of these benefits, you must set up the right email sequence across different user journey stages.
 That's what we will be discussing next.

-1. Welcome/Onboarding emails sequence
+1. Welcome/onboarding email sequence

-when you go over to dinner at someone's place, they don't shove the dinner on your face.
+When you go over to dinner at someone's place, they don't shove the dinner on your face.
 They walk in, greet, show you around, and make you feel comfortable at their home.
 Then, before dinner, you are served appetizers accompanied by the conversation, and then after that dinner.

 Onboarding email sequence example:

-📧 Recommended emails: 5 emails
+📧 Recommended number of emails: 4 emails

 ⌛ Optimum flow time: 1-2 weeks (space it on based on your product’s complexity)